ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/post-1.md

 Whilst cross-repo milestones [are not yet supported](https://github.com/orgs/community/discussions/6296), you could consider recording all your issues in your "core" repo, even if the code is split amongst multiple repos.
 This makes it easier to manage work.

-3. Don't use GitHub labels for epics!
+3. Don't use [GitHub Labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for epics!
 This may seem an obvious option at first, but like GitHub milestones you can't create org-wide labels, and unlike Milestones you can't set dates and track completion status.

 ### Roadmaps